MUSEUM OF OCCUPATIONS AND FREEDOM

 Urmo Kübar is a civil society leader in Estonia and a long-time CEO of Network of Estonian Nonprofit Organizations.
 In 2014-15 he was selected for the “Next Generation Leaders” program, run by the McCain Institute (Arizona State University).
 Currently, he is working on establishing a venture philanthropy foundation in Estonia, to support innovative nonprofits in scaling up their social impact.
 “For me, Vabamu, is a celebration of resistance and civic action that led to the restoration of our independence.
 The story has a great impact on my life and values, and I do my best to keep it inspiring for generations to come."

-Sten is the CEO of Teleport, Inc. a company that moves you to your best place to live and work.
+Sten is a startup founder currently serving as CPO of Topia, building global mobility management software to help companies work everywhere.
 Prior to co-founding Teleport he served at Skype as an early executive for over 8 years.
 Sten started his entrepreneurial career by founding the first digital media agency in Estonia at the age of 18 and has stayed on the forefront of internet, user experience design and software development scene.
 Sten values a tolerant, open and creative society, supports the startup movement, occasionally invests, pushes for better tech education and has advised President Ilves of Estonia on the above topics.
 He also holds a number of management and advisory board seats and blogs at sten.tamkivi.com.

 Sylvia has an active role as a leader of non-profit organizations.